naslee2/SignalisMod/README.md

 # CREDITS

-Ship sprites, hull and ship data by Sikair
+Ship sprites, hull and ship data by Sikair.

+Thanks to Kaysaar, WMGreywind and Sikair for coding assistance.

 Cristiferbeast#2981 for being the public face of the Signalis modding community.